 All new members in covered positions are defaulted to the PERS-DBRP and have a 12-month window during which they may choose to remain in the PERS-DBRP or join the PERS-DCRP by filing an irrevocable election.
 Members may not be members of both the defined contribution and defined benefit retirement plans.
 All new members from the universities also have a third option to join the university system's Montana University System Retirement Program (MUS-RP).
 For members that choose to join the PERS-DCRP or the MUS-RP, a percentage of the employer contributions will be used to pay down the liability of the PERS-DBRP.
+A new employee of the Station who is already an active or inactive member of one of the PERS Plans may remain in the current retirement option or transfer to the MUS-RP.
+Written election to move to the MUS-RP must be done within 30 days of becoming eligible to participate, or employees default to their existing retirement plan.

-PERS Summary of Benefits
+Summary of Benefits